 Maxeon IBC cells

 SunPower began mass production of the high-performance IBC (Interdigitated Back Contact) cells back in 2007 and have led the industry ever since using what is considered the most efficient cell technology available today.
 Unlike the common monocrystalline and polycrystalline solar cells which use front mounted busbars and fingers to collect current, IBC cells have a fine grid of conductors integrated into the rear side of the cell.
 The IBC cell design which SunPower refers to as ‘Maxeon’ uses a grid of N-type and P-type silicon on the rear side which increases efficiency by eliminating the need for front exposed busbars which partially shade the cell.
-The SunPower IBC cells are built on a base of high purity N-type silicon which also increases performance and has the low degradation rate which is how SunPower can offer the leading performance warranty of 92% retained capacity after 25 years on both the E series and X series.
+The SunPower IBC cells are built on a base of high purity N-type silicon which also increases performance and has the low degradation rate which is how SunPower can offer the leading performance warranty of 92% retained capacity after 25 years on both the E series and X series as well as the new generation Maxeon 2 and Maxeon 3 series.

-The current generation 3 and 4 IBC cells from SunPower are the smaller format 5” (125mm x 125mm) size and configured in a 96-cell layout with 8 rows of 12 cells.
+The current generation (3 & 4) IBC cells from SunPower are the smaller format 5” (125mm x 125mm) size configured in a 96-cell layout with 8 rows of 12 cells.
 Almost all other manufacturers have moved to the 6” (156mm x 156mm) cell size which make up the common 60 cell panel.
 Cell size doesn’t affect performance but more cells does equate to a higher voltage which can be problematic for domestic installations which can have a voltage limit of 600V (depending on country).
 A higher voltage means less panels can be linked together in a string before the upper voltage limit is reached.

 The P series uses conventional P-type silicon cells which although not as efficient as the high performance N-type are much more cost-effective but still achieve a high efficiency of 19%.
 Backed by the SunPower 25 manufacturer’s warranty.